Core Concepts

 Tokenization

 LLMs don't process raw text.
-Before any inference, text is converted into a sequence of integers using a tokenizer.
+Before inference, text is converted into a sequence of integers using a tokenizer.
 Each integer maps to a "token" - typically a subword fragment, full word, or punctuation character, depending on frequency in the training corpus.

 How tokenizers work